apankrat/notes/fast-case-folding/README.md

         ...
        block FF - [256 deltas for values FF00 to FFFF]

-3. Once this is done, we notice that only 17 blocks are **not** completely zero-filled -
+3. Once this is done, we may notice that only 17 blocks are **not** completely zero-filled -

        00, 01, 02, 03, 04, 05, 10, 13, 1C, 1E, 1F, 21, 24, 2C, A6, A7, FF

    Remaining 239 blocks will be all full of zeroes.

-   So we can store just these 17 blocks plus a zero-filled block and then use an *index*  to map block ID to its entry in the table:
+   So we can store just these 17 blocks plus a zero-filled block and then use an **index**  to map block's ID to its actual data in the table:

        Index                     |   Table
        --------------------------+-------------------------------------------